Wimberton/OriginPalia/PaliaSDK/README.md

 ### Files & Folders To Move
 Simply move the entire PaliaSDK folder into the project to use the dumped SDK files.
 Below is a list of the files and folders for your reference
-- PaliaSDK\
+PaliaSDK\
--- SDK\
+- SDK\
--- NameCollisions.inl
+-  NameCollisions.inl
--- PropertyFixup.hpp
+-  PropertyFixup.hpp
--- SDK.hpp
+-  SDK.hpp
--- UnrealContainers.hpp
+-  UnrealContainers.hpp

 ## Step 3.
 Fixing Variables